koalalorenzo/playbooks/README.md

-# Ansible Playbooks
+# Lorenzo's Homelab
-Set of Ansible playbooks for my home setup, developer machines and NAS.
+Set of Ansible playbooks, configuration and scripts for my home setup, developer machines and NAS.

 Dependencies:

 * Ansible
+* Nomad
+* Consul
 * GNU Make
 * Mozilla SOPS

 **Important**: on macOS / Darwin it will use `caffeinate` command to prevent the Mac from sleeping while running the playbooks.
+[Read more here](https://blog.setale.me/2022/08/12/How-to-prevent-your-Mac-from-sleeping-in-a-Makefile/)

 ## How to Run
 You can run all or a specific one: